HOGENT-MLOps/mlops-labs/assignment/03-ml-workflow.md

 - Show that your ML workflow is working
 - Show that you deployed a model to an Azure managed endpoint
 - Show that you are able to make a prediction with the deployed model
+- Explain how data flows through the pipeline and how this is configured in the code
 - Show that you wrote an elaborate lab report in Markdown and pushed it to the repository
 - Show that you updated the cheat sheet with the commands you need to remember